breki/demeton/pomodoro-Demeton.md

-﻿- integration tests for fetching level > 0 SRTM tile
+﻿- allow the subfunctions to return errors
+- write unit tests for subfunctions

 ## Thu 14.11.
+- Added some integration tests for fetching SRTM tiles.
 - Moved the tile fetching logic from the test assembly to the production module.
 - Implemented the basics of the first acceptance test that calls the console, but it's not finished since levels support is not done.